juanis2112/Spyder-Workshop/README.md

 ```

 which is also in the utils.py file which will help you plot the colormap gradient to be able to interpret your correlations plot.
-20. Plot the colormap gradient using the following commands.
+20. Plot the colormap gradient using the following commands

 ```python
 cmap_category, cmap_list = ('Plot gradients convention', ['viridis', ])